Waiheke, Devonport ferry overhaul announced

 The agreement should also make future tendering processes more competitive, Hills added.

-AT said the new agreement with Fullers360 was aimed at enhancing reliability, fare affordability and sustainability of services to and from Waiheke.

-AT said the Waiheke Island service - which currently cost up to $46 return for an adult - would still be exempt from contract regulation.
+AT said the Waiheke Island service - which currently cost up to $46 return for an adult or $403 for a monthly pass after short-notice price rises of 8.4 per cent to 10 per cent that kicked in on July 1 - would still be exempt from contract regulation.

 But it would have minimum service levels in a "quality partnership agreement".